Top 10 Things To Do In Raiatea & Tahaa

 A day that I guarantee you won’t forget, rent some wheels and complete the 100 kilometers or so of coastal road that hugs Raiatea.
 The prettiest sections of coastline are also the loneliest ones, and you’ll have them all to yourself.
 There’s nothing out here but gorgeous scenery and your only concern will be to carefully select where to pull over for a stop – because you’ll want to every 5 minutes!

 There you have it!
 The top things to do in Raiatea and Tahaa.
 For more information about Tahaa and Raiatea, check out the resources below.
-For more information about traveling in French Polynesia, check out this guide.
+Check out the French Polynesia Travel Guide for general information and tips about this dream destination.

 Tahiti, Tailor Made!